Meet the CTS team!

 Kristin Kudarauskas, M.S.
 CCC-SLP, Owner

 Kristin received her Master of Science degree in Communication Disorders from Emerson College in 2005.
-Considered a “Jackie of all trades,” she has served families and their loved ones from age 4 to 104 for over 19 years.
+Considered a “Jackie of all trades,” she has served families and their loved ones from age 4 to 104 for over 20 years.
 Early on, she had the honor to work with students in various public and private school systems, with specific focus on enhancing communication for students on the Autism Spectrum and with moderate to severe physical disabilities.
 Kristin transitioned to serving adults with both developmental and acquired speech, language, voice, cognitive, and swallow deficits.
 It has been her dream to open and thrive in her own private practice to serve the greater community in which she lives.
-She resides in Fredericksburg, VA with her husband, three children and two dogs.
+She resides in Fredericksburg, VA with her husband, three children, two dogs and a cat.

 Kristin holds her Certificate of Clinical Competence from the American Speech-Language-Hearing Association, as well as her Speech-Language Pathology license in the state of Virginia.
 A life long learner, Kristin enjoys engaging in a variety of continuing education courses to ensure her treatment protocols are effective and timely, providing top of the line evidence-based approaches.